 The degree will not be granted to students who receive less than “C” in Retailing 280.
-The degree will not be granted to students receiving more than one “D” in any Fashion Merchandising and Retailing course.
+The Bachelor's Degree in Fashion Merchandising will not be granted to students receiving more than one “D” in any Fashion Merchandising and Retailing course.

 In addition to formal class work, the student is required to participate in a supervised industry internship program with approved retail organizations that include many prestigious New York City stores.
 Other important aspects of the program are: fashion show productions; resident buying office workshops; field trips to the New York market, trade shows, museums, and manufacturers, at a nominal cost to student.
 On-campus seminars are led by outstanding industry personnel.